 Note that when no callback is defined, the flushing still happens asynchronously.

-Important: Changes and new objects will not be persisted until you
+Important: Changes and new objects will not be persisted until you explicitly call flush()

-using the list(...) method on a database QueryCollection, which also
+method on a database QueryCollection

-flushes first, although this behavior may change in the future.
+, which also flushes first, although this behavior may change in the future.